 Disability Discrimination in Health Care and Health Services

-Both Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act (ADA) of 1990 prohibit covered health care and human service providers and institutions from discriminating against persons with disabilities in the provision of benefits or services or the conduct of programs or activities.
+Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act (ADA) of 1990 do several things.
+They prohibit covered health care, human service providers, and institutions from discriminating against people with disabilities.
+They cannot discriminate when providing benefits or services or conducting programs or activities.
 The ADA aims to ensure full and equal access for people with disabilities.

 Who Is Protected Under Federal Law?

-Section 504 and the Americans with Disabilities Act (ADA) protect qualified individuals with disabilities.
-An individual with a disability is a person who has:
+Section 504 and the Americans with Disabilities Act (ADA) protect qualified people with disabilities.

-- A physical or mental impairment that substantially limits one or more major life activities;
+- A physical or mental impairment that substantially limits one or more major life activity

 What Does Major Life Activities Mean?

-Major life activities means functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.
-Under Section 504 and the ADA, a person is a qualified individual with a disability if he or she meets the essential requirements for receipt of services or benefits, or participation in the programs or activities of a covered entity.
-The question of whether a particular condition is a disability within the meaning of Section 504 and the ADA is determined on a case-by-case basis.
+You can also be qualified based on participation in the programs or activities of a covered entity.
+Whether a particular condition is a disability within the meaning of Section 504 and the ADA is determined on a case-by-case basis.

 Covered entities must not:

-- Establish eligibility criteria for receipt of services or participation in programs or activities that screen out or tend to screen out individuals with disabilities, unless such criteria are necessary to meet the objectives of the program.
+- Establish eligibility criteria for receipt of services or participation in programs or activities that screen out or tend to screen out people with disabilities.
+There's an exception if criteria are necessary to meet the program's objectives.

-- Provide separate or different benefits, services, or programs to individuals with disabilities, unless it is necessary to ensure that the benefits and services are equally effective.
+- Provide separate or different benefits, services, or programs to people with disabilities.
+There's an exception if implementation is necessary to ensure the benefits and services are equally effective.

 Covered entities must: